 Whitley County is also home to the largest Tax Increment Finance (TIF) District in the state, which allows property taxes derived from a new project in the district to be used to finance public infrastructure or other project related costs.

-Finally, Whitley County sets aside County Economic Development Income Tax (CEDIT) dollars to encourage job creating economic development projects.
-The EDC Investment Board reviews requests for business incentives and makes recommendations to the County Commissioners on how to utilize these funds.
+Income Tax (CEDIT) – Are dollars used to encourage job creating economic development projects.
+The Whitley County EDC Investment Board reviews requests for business incentives and makes recommendations to the County Commissioners on how to utilize these funds

-The EDC also has a low-interest revolving loan program (RLF) in which individuals or startup and existing businesses can apply.
+Revolving Loan Fund Program (RLF) – The Whitley County EDC also has a low-interest revolving loan program (RLF) in which individuals or startup and existing businesses can apply.
 Download the EDC Revolving Loan Fund handout to learn more.